 Well, not so fast.
 Because some seven years later, in his introduction to Marvel Masterworks – The X-Men, Vol. 6, Thomas wrote: “I sorta thought that was my idea” — indicating that he’d reconsidered his earlier statement.
 So there are in fact three claims, all of which are still extant, as best as I’ve been able to determine.

 I’ve gone into this “minor dispute” (as Thomas puts it in his Marvel Masterworks intro) in some depth, not so much because I think it’s a matter of major historical importance, but rather because a number of supposed-to-be-authoritative sources have picked up on the Chris Claremont claim and treated it as established fact.
 For a while, even Marvel was giving Claremont a “co-plotter” credit for X-Men #59 when they reprinted the issue, as Thomas noted in 1999 (my own personal copy of X-Men Visionaries 2: The Neal Adams Collection stands as testament to that fact) — though they appear to have dropped that attribution in more recent editions, thankfully.
-Still, plenty of online resources continue to repeat the Claremont claim as settled comic book history — some (looking at you, Wikipedia) even going so far as to state that the X-writer-to-be received an official plot-assist credit in issue #59 itself.
+Still, plenty of online resources continue to repeat the Claremont claim as settled comic book history — some even going so far as to state that the X-writer-to-be received an official plot-assist credit in issue #59 itself.
 ‘Taint so, folks.
 Maybe Claremont did come up with the “fly into the sun” idea; but it’s at least equally as possible that Adams did, or that Thomas did.
 The fact is, we’ll probably never know for sure; and the record should reflect that.

 But enough about all that.
 We’ve still got a bit left of our “Do or Die, Baby!” recap to get through — after all, I wouldn’t want to leave you wondering what happened to Alex Summers after that “BLAM!” back on page 18: